The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Sample Properties

 \subsection{Comparison to the Pipeline Redshifts}

-We mentioned in section \ref{sec:redshift_determination} that some of the high-redshift post-starburst galaxies have incorrect pipeline redshifts.
+We mentioned in Section \ref{sec:redshift_determination} that some of the high-redshift post-starburst galaxies have incorrect pipeline redshifts.
 We now discuss this issue in more detail.

 Table \ref{tab:pipeline_z_diff} summarizes the comparison between pipeline redshifts and our measured redshifts for our post-starburst galaxy sample.
 The sample from SDSS I/II is broken down by availability of the second pipeline redshift.
-For this sample, the main spectroscopic pipeline ({\tt idlspec2d}) redshift \citep{Bolton_etal_2012} and the {\tt spectro1d} redshift \citep{SubbaRao_etal_2002} are incorrect 4-6\% of the time.
+For this sample, the main spectroscopic pipeline ({\tt idlspec2d}) redshift \citep{Bolton_etal_2012} and the {\tt spectro1d} redshift \citep{SubbaRao_etal_2002} are each incorrect for 4-6\% of our galaxies.
 The BOSS post-starburst sample has better redshift determination; it is incorrect for only about 2\% of our objects.
-The main reason the pipeline redshifts are incorrect are due to the lack of post-starburst spectral templates in the spectroscopic pipeline.
+The main reason the pipeline redshifts are incorrect is the lack of post-starburst spectral templates in the spectroscopic pipeline.
 This was improved in the BOSS sample, resulting in better redshift determination.
 Other reasons for incorrect redshift determinations are artifacts in the data that significantly change the shape of the continuum, such as bad CCD columns or light leakage from bright object in adjacent fibers, or simply too low signal-to-noise ratio.
-In most (but not every) case, the {\tt ZWARNING} flag is set by the pipeline to indicate low confidence in the redshift, indicating that the redshift determination pipeline is reliable.
+In most (but not every) of these cases, the {\tt ZWARNING} flag is set by the pipeline to indicate low confidence in the redshift.

 Two objects with discrepant redshifts are particularly interesting: they are actually pairs of objects along the same line of sight at different redshifts.
-In these cases, our post-starburst galaxy selection algorithm identifies one object of the pair, while the SDSS spectroscopic pipeline correctly identifies another.
+In these cases, our post-starburst galaxy selection method identifies one object of the pair, while the SDSS spectroscopic pipeline correctly identifies another.
 These systems are shown in Figure \ref{fig:interesting_spectra} with various line features identified.
 The first system is a post-starburst galaxy at redshift $z=0.861$ with a star-forming galaxy at redshift $z=0.3532$.
 The second system is a post-starburst galaxy at redshift $z=0.738$ and a quasar at redshift $z=1.8039$.
 These objects may be interesting for follow-up observations to study strong gravitational lensing or absorption spectroscopy of outflows, for example.